Tomires/thesis-masters/testing.md

 Overall interest in plots was as follows (1 - most interested):

-1. globe plot
+1. globe plot,
-2. map plot
+2. map plot,
-3. bar plot
+3. bar plot,
-4. surface plot
+4. surface plot,
 5. parallel coordinate plot

 Participants experienced at worst mild symptoms of motion sickness (with a 50% incidence among those susceptible to motion sickness in VR as per question #2).